 Another popular meal prep hack is to batch cook.
 Slightly different than bulk cooking, batch cooking is when you cook ingredients to be used in different meals throughout the week.
 After you have done your grocery shopping and prepped your ingredients for the week, take the next step and devote a couple more hours to batch cooking.
 You might use the crock pot to cook a couple of pounds of chicken, steam quinoa or brown rice, roast a couple of trays of vegetables — all to be used throughout the week!
 Start with your most difficult meal of the week and then work from there.
 Don’t forget about lunch and breakfast!
 Batch cooking is a perfect way to prep protein and vegetable bowls or egg muffins and breakfast burritos.

 Meal-Prep Must Haves

 The key to making meal prepping as easy as possible is to have the right supplies.
-You don’t actually need much, according to VEBA Resource Center’s Health Coach and Nutritionist, Teresa Guglielmo.
-She suggests having the following on hand:
+Here’s what we suggest having on hand:

 - Quality air-tight storage like Tupperware®

 - Large pot

 - Wide mouth peeler